This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 Ever thought about how cool it would be to make money pinning on Pinterest all day?

-A couple months ago I received an email from one of my students that had since gone on to become a Pinterest virtual assistant.
+A couple of months ago I received an email from one of my students that had since gone on to become a Pinterest virtual assistant.
 She shared her story with me and how within the last seven months since she started my course she had gained a solid client base and was making $2,000 a month as a Pinterest VA.

 Shut the front door – freaking amazing, right?!